systers/vms/docs/Contribution_Guide.md

 ##Creating pull requests

 If you find there is a bug/issue/feature in the [issue list](https://github.com/systers/vms/issues) that you want to tackle, just clone the VMS repository and make the necessary changes.
 If you have a working solution, push your changes to your forked VMS repository, and then make a [pull request](https://github.com/systers/vms/compare).
 Please try to push ONLY the relevant changes, which also means you will only need to add one new commit.
-You should also reference the issue you are addressing in the body of the pull request by adding something like "closes #X" where X is the number of the issue.
-This will auto close the issue if your code gets merged.
+Please create a separate branch for each issue you solve and follow the commit guidelines below for creating pull requests.

+## Writing good commits

+A good commit is atomic.
+It should describe one change and not more.
+A good commit message consits of 3 parts:

+* shortlog - This should describe the change - the action being done in the commit in not more than 50 characters and in imperative present tense.

+* commit message - This should describe the reasoning for your changes.
+This is especially important for complex changes that are not self explanatory and can be ignored otherwise.
+Limit the subject line to 72 characters.

+* issue reference - This should use `Fixes` keyword if your commit fixes a bug or typo, or `Closes` if it adds a feature/enhancement and a full URL to the issue.

+Example of a good commit:

+	Example 1 (Add feature)
+	shifts_views.py: Log shift hours

+	This allows the volunteers to log shift hours only after the shift date has expired and displays proper message otherwise.

+	Closes #502

+	Example 2 (Fix typo)
+	Getting_Help.md: Fix docstring typo

+	wether --> whether.

+	Fixes #101

+## Editing commit messages

+If you have previously made a commit and update it on a later date, it is advisable to also update the commit message accordingly.

+If you need to modify your code, you can simply edit it again, add it and commit it using:

+`$ git commit -a --amend`

+This will edit your last commit message.

 For more information on push and pull requests [click here](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/)

 For more information on how to write a good commit [click here](http://chris.beams.io/posts/git-commit/).

 **Note:** You should only focus on ONE thing in your bug/issue/feature/pull request submission.
 If you have more things to contribute, fantastic!
 Just make a new submission for each.